 Sikkimese Traditional Dress

-If you are one of those who likes dressing up as a local or collect local dresses, then you must buy the Sikkimese dress that is quite like a Nepalese dress.
+If you are one of those who likes to dress-up as a local or collects local dresses, then you must buy the Sikkimese dress that is quite like a Nepalese dress.
 They are neighbors of course.
 Formal Sikkimese dresses come in silk and brocade, and sometimes in the thick fabric suited for the weather.
 To me, they seem like a reverse Angrakha of Rajasthan.

 If you are not too adventurous in dressing like me, you can always buy a Sikkimese cap – that could be a nice accessory for any of your own dresses, especially for those of you live in colder environments.